IrisWC/July-17/README.md

 # July-17
 July 17th entertains people through funny versions of two ordinary tools (a net worth calculator &amp; a fortune teller).
 It also showcases different national holidays in the USA, while letting people have fun as they learn about these unique days. <br />

-To try out the code, download the runnable.jar file (download code as zip & unzip it) and open the jar using a file explorer.
+To try out the code, download runnable.jar (download code as zip file & unzip it) and open the jar using a file explorer.

 ## References
 www.stackhowto.com <br />